dustinlennon/pytrope/README.md

 ### add_caption

-Add a caption below the axes
+Add a caption below the axes; automatically handle the breaking up of the text into lines / pieces less wide than the axes width.